Find a Lender-Approved Local Conveyancer in Cuckfield

 • Whetham & Green, 54 Crescent Road, Burgess Hill, West Sussex, RH15 8EQ

-The list below is a non-comprehensive list of solicitors in Cuckfield specialising in commercial conveyancing in Cuckfield.
-This should include advice on complex issues under the Landlord and Tenant Act of 1954
+The list below is a non-comprehensive list of solicitors in Cuckfield specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This could include advice on service charge disputes and the right to manage

 • Parfitt Cresswell 'trading As Colemans', Paddockhall Chambers, Paddockhall Road, Haywards Heath, West Sussex, RH16 1HF